Matthew 13

 “Again, the kingdom of heaven is like a merchant seeking fine pearls, and upon finding one pearl of great value, he went and sold all that he had and bought it.

 (c) Seeking.
-Jesus came to seek and save the lost (Luke 19:10).
-We were like lost sheep but the Good Shepherd found us (Luke 15:4).
+Jesus came seeking to save the lost (Luke 19:10).

-Pearls are notably absent from the Old Testament.
-Study the jewels and gems in the high priest’s breastplate (Ex.
+(d) Pearls.
+According to Pliny the Elder, pearls were the most valuable objects in the ancient world.
+(Natural History, 9.54).
+Yet pearls are conspicuously absent from the Old Testament.
+Examine the jewels in the high priest’s breastplate (Ex.
 28:17–20), the crowns of kings (e.g., 2 Sam.
 12:30), or the temple furnishings (1 Kgs.
-7:48–50) and you will find no pearls.
-The Jews valued gold, silver, and gems, but apparently not pearls.
-Perhaps they dismissed them as the product of unclean shellfish.
-Perhaps they did not want to buy them from unclean Gentiles.
-But by the time of Christ, pearls were becoming more widely accepted.
+7:48–50), and you will find no pearls.
+The Jews prized gold, silver, and precious stones, but not pearls.
+Perhaps they regarded them as unclean because they came from shellfish, or avoided them because they were associated with Gentiles.
+By the time of Christ, however, pearls had gained wider acceptance.
+Jesus mentioned pearls in his sermons (Matt.
+7:6), and women wore them as jewellery (1 Tim.
+2:9).
+Just as treasure symbolizes Israel, the pearl signifies the church—something once foreign, now made holy and precious.

 Matthew 13:47